• Skip to primary navigation

 Do NOT press the patty as it is cooking.
 This will squeeze out the delicious juices that prevent the patty from becoming an overly dry hockey puck.

-Let the burger patties rest for a couple minutes prior to serving so the juices are able to settle back in.
+Let the burger patties rest for a couple of minutes prior to serving so the juices are able to settle back in.

 Nutritional Information